NOLAI/libpep/README.md

 0. The `arithmetic` module (internal API) offers the basic arithmetic operations on scalars and group elements and the `elgamal` module offers the ElGamal encryption and decryption operations.
 1. The `primitives` module implements the basic PEP operations such as `rekey`, `reshuffle`, and `rerandomize` and the extended `rekey2` and `reshuffle2` variants, as well as a combined `rsk` and `rsk2` operation.
-2. The `high_level` module offer a more user-friendly API with many high level data types such as `Pseudonyms` and `DataPoints`.
+2. The `high_level` module offer a more user-friendly API with many high level data types such as `Pseudonyms` and `Attributes`.
 3. The `distributed` module additionally provides a high-level API for distributed scenarios, where multiple servers are involved in the rekeying and reshuffling operations and keys are derived from multiple master keys.

 Depending on the use case, you can choose the appropriate level of abstraction.